Horizontal Scaling

 The following example shows a setup with a TSM consisting of three MPC nodes.
 Node 1 is configured with two node instances, and TSM Node 2 is configured with three node instances.
 Node 3 runs in the standard configuration, with a single node instance.

 # This setting enables multiple instances of the same player to be placed behind a load balancer.
+Each instance will

 [MultiInstance]

-# auto detected address is used and this might not be the address you want if there are multiple
+# used and this might not be the address you want if there are multiple IP addresses associated with the system.

 Address = ""